keynote Speakers

 Dr. Kamran Ahmed Khan is an Associate Professor and Associate Chair of Graduate Studies in the Department of Aerospace Engineering at Khalifa University of Science and Technology, Abu Dhabi, UAE.
 He received both his M.Sc. and Ph.D. degrees in Mechanical Engineering from Texas A&M University, USA.
 Before joining Khalifa University, he worked as a post-doctoral fellow at King Abdullah University of Science and Technology, Saudi Arabia.
 Dr Khan is a head of Mechanics of Advanced Materials and Composites Group and co-founder of Advanced Digital & Additive Manufacturing Group.
 Dr. Khan's research interests include the mechanics of advanced manufacturing and materials technologies, focusing on composites structures, multifunctional composites, and architected metamaterials with industrial impact.
 His contributions include developing programmable self-sensing composites, pioneering work in origami-inspired foldable composites, two-way shape memory composites, 2D material-enhanced sensors and actuators for aerospace, robotics, and deployable applications.
 His work in additive manufacturing includes 3D/4D printed metamaterials, ultra-light lattices with enhanced buckling resistance and energy absorption, and topology optimization for heat sinks and structures.
 He has developed advanced Multiscale-Multiphysics models for smart materials, multifunctional composites, and lattice structures, featured in digital media.
 Dr. Khan is among Stanford University’s 2023-2024 World’s Top 2% of Scientists.
 He has published over 150 journal articles authored/co-authored books and book chapters.
 He has delivered invited talks at top universities and conferences.
 He has served as Editor, Review Editor and co-chaired international conferences.
 He is an active member of The American Society of Mechanical Engineers, Society of Engineering Science and American Society of Composites.

-Advanced Materials and Engineering Materials
+The 14th International Conference on Advanced Materials and Engineering Materials

 If you have any questions or queries on ICAMEM 2025, please contact us by.
 Email: cfp@icamem.org